rlisagor/ahv-council-thing/README.md

     - Enable interactive messages for the Slack app.
 Copy the URL of the `approve` function into the interactive messages request URL.
     - Copy the URL of the `submit` function into the code that is placed into NationBuilder.
 7. Insert the code snippets into NationBuilder (see [example](example.html))
+8. (Optional) Set up a Slack slash command to point to the `slash` endpoint URL.

 ## How it works